|On this page||

 The Cloth Object DOP creates a Cloth Object inside the DOP simulation.
 It creates a new object and attaches the subdata required for it to be a properly conforming Cloth Object.
-Cloth objects can be simulated using the Finite Element Solver.
+Cloth objects can be simulated using the FEM Solver.

 You can use any polygonal geometry in SOPs to create your cloth object.
 Your cloth geometry should satisfy guidelines that ensure a fast-running and good looking simulation.

 Select the object to make into a cloth object.

 Click the Cloth Object tool from the Cloth tab.